oshanyalegama/FFTastic/README.md

 Looped codes can be used on any folder to filter/ denoise all files in the code.

 The Amplify codes in addition to denoising, amplify the signal 2x for clearer hearing.

+# Model

+KNN is a K means clustering method of speaker verification based on extracting features.
+The test has done been to the enrollment set only.
+It is suggested to try this for an expanded enrollment set and for the test set.